jx2lee/KFimgr/README.md

 # Kubeflow Image Loader Using Shell Script

-This repo is for to pull/push docker image to registry based on Kubeflow.
+This repo is for to pull/push docker image to private registry for Kubeflow.

 ## Usage

 **Preperation**:
 Before Using Loader, Docker must be pre-installed.
-And Image capacity takes about 30G.
+And Image capacity takes about 58G.
 Look at Image list needed for Kubeflow installation *(version: 0.7.1)*

 ```
 argoproj/argoexec:v2.3.0